UniversalDependencies/docs/ext-format.md

 Within a file, each sentence has a unique sentence id (UD actually requires that the sentence id be unique treebank-wide, but for easier processing we keep the filename in the identification string).
-Within a sentence, the token/word id from the `ID` column uniquely points to a tree node or a multi-word token.
+Within a sentence, the token/word id from the `ID` column unambiguously points to a tree node or a multi-word token.